pongasoft/emscripten-glfw/README.md

 to focus on using the most recent features and not use deprecated features (for example, uses `keyboardEvent.key` vs `keyboardEvent.charcode`).
 As a result, this implementation will most likely not work in older browsers.

-Since the code is written in C++, it is trying to minimize the amount of javascript code to remain clean and lean.
+Since the code is written in C++, it is trying to minimize the amount of JavaScript code to remain clean and lean.

 Features
 --------